margaretlouise/most-starred-repos/README.md

 ### Learnings

-- The detail path and view for the list of recent commits is, upon further reflection, at least a little overkill.
+- The detail path/view for the list of recent commits is, upon further reflection, at least a little overkill.
 I had spent some time thinking through the UI before implementation, and had envisioned very long lists of commits.
-When I built it out, I found that many repos didn't even have commits within the last 24 hours - but there was a huge variation in the length of this data.
-If I had more time, I think I would have tried implementing this view as a pop out modal.
+When I built it out, I found that many repos didn't even have commits within the last 24 hours - but there was a huge variation in the length of this data, so it _was_ still a tricky UI decision.
+If I had more time, I would have experimented with a modal view.

 ### Next Time

+- #1 top Priority: don't refetch the list data when we go back!
+- Move API hubbub into a seperate file
 - Add pagination
 - Write more tests
 - More robust error handling (try out Axios?)